wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/basic-settings.rst

 .. note::

    When specifying a directory for real time monitoring, it must exist before restarting the Wazuh agent.
-If not, the module ignores the directory until it finds iton a subsequent restart of the Wazuh agent.
+If not, the module ignores the directory until it finds it on a subsequent restart of the Wazuh agent.

 #.
 Add the following settings to the Wazuh agent configuration file: